 Operation of a vehicle.
-Operation of a vehicle includes driving and being in actual physical control of a vehicle.
-And being in “actual physical control” of a vehicle doesn’t require that the car actually be in motion—only that the driver be in a position to restrain vehicle or regulate the vehicle’s movements.
+The operation of a vehicle includes driving and being in actual physical control of a vehicle.
+And being in "actual physical control" of a vehicle doesn't require that the car actually be in motion—only that the driver be in a position to restrain or regulate the movements of the vehicle.

 Intoxicated condition.
 A driver is in an "intoxicated condition" if under the influence of any combination of drugs, alcohol or controlled substances or he or she has excessive blood alcohol concentration (BAC).
 Missouri law defines "excessive" as having a BAC of .08% or more (for commercial drivers, .04% or more).